SeeedDocument/Seeed-WiKi/docs/Grove-Light_Sensor.md

 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/Grove_Light_Sensor/master/images/cover.jpg)

-The Grove - Light sensor a photo-resistor(light dependent resistor) to detect the intensity of light in the environment.
+The Grove - Light sensor integrates a photo-resistor(light dependent resistor) to detect the intensity of light.
 The resistance of photo-resistor decreases when the intensity of light increases.
 A dual OpAmp chip LM358 on board produces voltage corresponding to intensity of light(i.e. based on resistance value).
-The output signal is analog value, the brighter the light, the larger the value.
+The output signal is analog value, the brighter the light is, the larger the value.

 This module can be used to build a light controlled switch i.e. switch off lights during day time and switch on lights during night time.